Configuration

 Environment Variables

-export FLIPT_TELEMETRY_ENABLED=false
+export FLIPT_META_TELEMETRY_ENABLED=false

-As of v1.21.0, telemetry can also be disabled by setting the DO_NOT_TRACK environment variable to true or 1:
+Telemetry can also be disabled by setting the DO_NOT_TRACK environment variable to true or 1:

 export DO_NOT_TRACK=true